markbosire/Practice-Questions-GCP-ACE/README.md

 - [ ] Turn on Data Access Logs for the buckets they want to audit, and then build a query in the log viewer that filters on Cloud Storage.
 - [ ] Assign the appropriate permissions, and then create a Data Studio report on Admin Activity Audit Logs.
 - [ ] Assign the appropriate permissions, and the use Cloud Monitoring to review metrics.
-- [ ] Use the e port logs API to provide the Admin Activity Audit Logs in the format they want.
+- [ ] Use the export logs API to provide the Admin Activity Audit Logs in the format they want.

 **[⬆ Back to Top](#table-of-contents)**